Workplace investigation lawyers

-We help employees that are involved in workplace investigations by taking a proactive approach and attempting to resolve the matter as quickly as possible.
+At Maurice Blackburn, we take a proactive approach and attempt to resolve the matter as quickly as possible.
 We can assist by:

-- Preparing written complaints or grievances for clients who wish to initiate a grievance procedure or workplace investigation; and
+- preparing written complaints or grievances for clients who wish to initiate a grievance procedure or workplace investigation

 We can protect your reputation and ensure transparency